 It may be helpful for you to talk about your feelings with someone who can provide support and understand what you’ve been through.
 Who you talk to is a matter of choice: it could be a supportive friend or relative, a healthcare provider, a counselor, or anyone with whom you feel comfortable.

-The Rape Crisis Center offers lots of options: You can call our helpline to discuss your feelings and situation anonymously; you can schedule short-term individual supportive counseling; or you can attend a support group with other survivors of sexual assault.
+The Rape Crisis Center offers customizable options for you: you can call our helpline to discuss your feelings and situation anonymously; you can schedule short-term individual supportive counseling; you can meet with one of our advocates who can help you process emotions and give you resources; and/or you can attend a support group with other survivors of sexual assault.
 Many victims find support and discover their strengths by being able to talk about their experiences.

 When you call: